By David “Coal” Colath of WKRP

 Spotify – Apple Podcast – Youtube

-Written by David Coal of WKRP
+Written & bitten by David “Coal” Colath of WKRP